Fragility-aware Classification for Understanding Risk and Improving Generalization: Supplementary to FI-based Training (Section )

-where $C_1$ and $C_2$ are constants depending on only the feature dimension $M$ and the light-tailed exponent $a$ in Assumption \ref{asmp:light_tail}, and $\omega = \max\left\{\omega_1, \omega_2 \frac{\sup_{(\BFphi, y) \in \supp{\mathbb{P}^*}} \|\BFphi\|}{\gamma}\right\}$. \end{propositionAp} The bound \eqref{eq:generalization_error_bound} can be improved in constant factors by appropriately shrinking the ambiguity set $\mathcal{P}(\mathit{\Phi}, \mathcal{Y})$, and the details are defered in the Appendix \ref{appe:connection_dro}.
+where $C_1$ and $C_2$ are constants depending on only the feature dimension $M$ and the light-tailed exponent $a$ in Assumption \ref{asmp:light_tail}, and $\omega = \max\left\{\omega_1, \omega_2 \frac{\sup_{(\BFx, y) \in \supp{\mathbb{P}^*}} \|\BFx\|}{\gamma}\right\}$. \end{propositionAp} The bound \eqref{eq:generalization_error_bound} can be improved in constant factors by appropriately shrinking the ambiguity set $\mathcal{P}(\mathcal{X}, \mathcal{Y})$, and the details are defered in the Appendix \ref{appe:connection_dro}.

-\subsubsection{Finite-sample Guarantee of the learned classifier}
+\subsubsection{Finite-sample Guarantee of the Learned Classifier}

-\textbf{Setup.} In this section, we aim to establish the convergence and finite sample guarantee of our FI-based trained classifier.
-In the beginning, we need to figure out the problem that problem \eqref{eq:prob_general} converges to as $N \to \infty$.
-Since $\phat_N$ converges to $\ptrue$, it is not surprising that our target problem can be obtained by replacing $\phat_N$ with $\ptrue$ in problem \eqref{eq:prob_general}, which is
+\paragraph{Setup.} In this section, we aim to establish the convergence and finite sample guarantee of our FI-based trained classifier.
+In the beginning, we need to figure out the problem that problem \eqref{eq:prob_general} converges to.
+Since $\phat_N$ converges to $\ptrue$, it is not surprising that our target problem can be obtained by replacing $\phat_N$ with $\ptrue$, which represents the true data when $N \to \infty$, in the problem \eqref{eq:prob_general}.

-Let $k^*$ and $\BFB^*$ denote the corresponding optimal solution of problem \eqref{eq:prob_true}.
+Let $k^*$ and $\BFB^*$ denote the corresponding optimal solution of the problem \eqref{eq:prob_true}.
 Let $\hat{k}_N$ and $\hat{\BFB}_N$ denote the optimal solution under $\phat_N$.
 Since $\ptrue$ is generally inaccessible, nor are $k^*$ and $\BFB^*$.
 We desire to use the solution $\hat{k}_N$ and $\hat{\BFB}_N$ to estimate the solution $k^*$ and $\BFB^*$ under the $\ptrue$.
 This relates to the convergence and asymptotics of the sample average approximation (SAA) \citep{shapiro2021lectures}.

 To further establish the convergence, we consider the case when our model admits a finite convex reformulation.
 On the one hand, the convergence of SAA in convex optimization has been studied, and we can develop our specialized results based on the existing theory.
 On the other hand, we do show that our RS model can be reformulated as a finite convex optimization problem in many cases.
 Reviewing the reformulation we have achieved, we generally consider the following stochastic convex reformulation